keejelo/c_cpp_and_winapi_wrappers/README.md

 After many years of programming all kinds of stuff, I'm tired of writing the same code over and over again and "reinventing the wheel", feeling I never end up doing it in the same way, I now want to collect some of my codefiles here, making my own library sort of, for easier access and use.<br>

-I had to go back and learn C and Win32 (Windows API) from the ground up, not using MFC, resource editors and other shortcuts, I want to learn it all from scratch, using code as much as possible.
+I had to go back and learn C and Win32 (Windows API) from the ground up, not using MFC and other shortcuts, I want to learn it all from scratch, using code as much as possible.
 My goal is to make things easier/faster to write C/C++ WinAPI code, at least for my use.

 TLDR;<br>